delgadiljulian/master-thesis-project/README.md

 - Transformation pathways
 - Comparative structural dynamics

-### Analytical perspective
+### **Analytical perspective**
-The project does **not** study countries as isolated units.
+The project does not study countries as isolated units.
-It studies **structural trajectories of transformation** in economies whose productive systems are historically organized around **non-renewable resource extraction**.
+It studies structural trajectories of transformation in economies whose productive systems are historically organized around non-renewable resource extraction.

-Countries are treated as **empirical realizations of structural models**, not as the unit of analysis.
+Countries are treated as empirical realizations of structural models, not as the unit of analysis.

 ---

 ## Research Objectives

-### General objective
+### **General objective**
-To analyze the structural factors associated with differences in the **speed of productive diversification** in economies based on non-renewable natural resources.
+To analyze the structural factors associated with differences in the speed of productive diversification in economies based on non-renewable natural resources.

-### Specific objectives
+### **Specific objectives**
 - Construct dynamic indicators of productive diversification
 - Measure diversification velocity and transformation rates
 - Identify structural transformation trajectories